AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/tutorials/send-overrides-sendevent.md

 - Guide
 ---

-# Sending datastream overrides to Edge Network
+# Sending configuration overrides using sendEvent

-Datastream overrides let you define additional configuration for your datastreams, allowing you to trigger different datastream behaviors without either creating a new datastream or modifying your existing settings.
+Datastream overrides let you define additional configuration settings for your datastreams, allowing you to trigger different datastream behaviors on a per event basis.

 ## Prerequisites

-Before continuing with this tutorial, read the following guides:
+Before continuing with this tutorial, please ensure that the Edge extension version meets the minimum requirements:

 * [Edge](../../index.md) extension version >= **2.4.0** (Android) and >= **4.3.0** (iOS).

+Additionally, please read the following tutorials:

 * [Configure datastreams](../../../home/getting-started/configure-datastreams.md)
 * [Define overrides in your datastream configuration](https://experienceleague.adobe.com/docs/experience-platform/datastreams/configure.html?lang=en)